 Dispelling Some Myths: The Wicker Man

 Just how reliable are Caesar's claims?
-Modern archaeological research has yielded evidence that human sacrifice was practised among the Iron Age tribes of Europe.
+Modern archaeological research has yielded evidence that human sacrifice may have been practised among the Iron Age tribes of Europe .
 In three of the most famous cases, the bodies of men recovered from bogs in Lindow, Cheshire and from Grauballe and Tollund, both in Jutland, Denmark, are thought to be ritual sacrifices.
-There is, however, no agreement amongst scholars whether the men's deaths were indeed sacrifices and were not the results of ,say, a homicide, a violent robbery, or the execution of a criminal.
+There is, however, no agreement amongst scholars whether the men's deaths were indeed sacrifices and were not the results of, say, a homicide, a violent robbery, or the execution of a criminal.
 Significantly, all of these deaths predate the Roman era, so was Caesar reporting a established tradition, a contemporary one or was he embellishing his account?
 Was human sacrifice being practised by the Britons, Gauls and Germans?
 As with a lot of ancient history, we simply cannot be certain.

 What of the druids?
 Nevertheless, Caesar's Commentary remains one of the best preserved accounts we have of the druids.
 Superficially, Caesar provides what seems to be a first-hand account, yet much of his knowledge of the druids is not drawn from personal experience.
 Rather, Caesar draws on and incorporates much of the hearsay from other authors.
 A major influence, for example, on Caesar's account was that of the Greek polymath, Posidonius of Rhodes, who wrote a clear and well-known account of the druids in Gaul.
-In the absence of independent corroboration, scholars such as Webster (1999) now regard Caesar's tales as highly anachronistic.
-Once again we ought to be cautious that our knowledge of the druids and understanding of druidic rituals are drawn almost solely from Caesar's surviving accounts.
+In the absence of independent corroboration, scholars such as Webster (1999, 1-20) now regard Caesar's tales as highly anachronistic .
+Once again we ought to be cautious that our knowledge of the druids and understanding of druidic rituals are drawn almost solely from Caesar's surviving accounts .

-In an article on "The truth about wicker men", Nimue Brown (Brown, 2011) considered some of the logistical challenges with using a wicker or a wooden frame to hold someone in place while burning them.
+In an article on 'The truth about wicker men', Nimue Brown considered some of the logistical challenges with using a wicker or a wooden frame to hold someone in place while burning them.
 Essentially it's just not practical or realistic, as Brown explains:

 Our practical experience of burning wicker validates Brown's comment on the heat that can be generated, and supports her assessment on the length of time structural integrity of a wicker item could be preserved.
 Her comments on a live creature's struggle to escape cannot be substantiated, however.
 Any experiment would be highly unethical, not to say unlawful.